 9_Rendering 3D Scenes

-In this lesson, we implement the classes Geometry
+In this lesson, we implement some basic Geometry

 and Material

-We then introduce some extra components to aid the design and develop of 3D scenes.
+classes for rendering a spinning box, and then introduce some extra components to aid in the design and development of 3D scenes.

 In the previous lesson, we outlined the scene graph components for our framework and created many of the basic components, including Object3D